Our Story

 In 2013 the LDC was awarded a generous grant of $1.75 million through the JT and Margaret Talkington Foundation to build a multipurpose building, the Talkington Life Center.
 With the opening of the Talkington Life Center in April of 2015, the LDC grew from serving 750 people each week to serving 1600 people each week!

 The Talkington Foundation has made it possible to provide the basic needs of food and clothing to numerous families in Lubbock each week.
-The Talkington Life Center is also used to give over 300 young ladies prom dresses, supply over 500 families with Thanksgiving meals, provide after-school and summer activities to numerous children, and so much more.
 Because of the Talkington legacy, the LDC has become a beacon of hope in the darkness of poverty that surrounds so many families in the Lubbock community.

 The New Legacy Home opened in the fall of 2018.
 This home has 24 beds and is a safe, free-of-charge, non-government funded, faith-based discipleship program.
 It exists to help women that clearly have a strong desire to change their lives and are willing to commit fifteen months of working towards that goal.
 The purpose of the New Legacy home is to help women write a new life story, leaving a new legacy that empowers them and future generations to serve in the Lubbock community as productive citizens.
 The JT and Margaret Talkington Foundation has left a legacy in Lubbock Texas that will resonate for many generations to come.